Common Kings

-Common Kings are an American, Hawaiian, and Samoan reggae band from Orange County, California.
+Common Kings is an American, Hawaiian, and Samoan reggae rock/pop band from Orange County, California.
 The band's debut album, Lost in Paradise, was nominated for a Grammy Award.

 History

 Formation (2011)

 Born in the South Pacific and raised in Orange County, California the members of Common Kings which consists of 'Jr. King' (Sasualei Maliga) on lead vocals, 'Mata' (Taumata Grey) on guitar, 'Uncle Lui' (Ivan Kirimaua) on bass, and 'Big Rome' (Jerome Taito) on drums, formed after forging a bond from a jam session at Ivan's house.

 Originally from Hawaii with Samoan roots, Sasualei Maliga, who has a three-octave range voice, met drummer Jerome Taito (from Tonga), bassist Ivan Kirimaua (from Fiji/Kirimaua) and guitarist Taumata Grey (from Samoa) when they were growing up in the Orange County towns of Costa Mesa, Garden Grove, and Irvine, all through a close-knit O.C.
 Pacific-Islander community.
 The four met in 2002 during a barbecue at Kirimaua's beachfront house in Newport Beach, California.

 They formed the band while studying at Orange Coast College in Costa Mesa, California, and began recording songs in 2011.

 The band name pays tribute to their proud heritage and the love for their home lands of Fiji, Hawaii, Samoa, and Tonga where their ancestry comes from royalty.
 So all members have ruling-class bloodlines.
 But they remind us that they're just "everyday guys" from Orange County, California living out their humble dreams.
 Common Kings developed a style of reggae with hints of rock and an island sound.
 Their songs feature an array of "head-rocking beats, feel good vibes, and emotional fever."